CesarALH/Robotic-Arm-Controller/README.md

 Also its been included a security system to avoid hard movments done by the user.

 The code has been made to use with an MSP430F5529 microcontroller.
+Materials used for the controller:
+4 Potentiometers
+3 pushbuttons
+3 resistors
+3 LEDs
+PinHeaders
+Screw-on terminal